mpeniket/intro-text-mod-prompt-shields/README.md

 }
 ```

 *Please note:* you may also wish to incorporate [Azure content safety image moderation](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/quickstart-image) if your chatbot incorporate image input / output.
 This can be done by creating a new file, `actions/imageModeration.js`, and following the same pattern as the text moderation and prompt shielding functions.
-Please see

 **Explanation:**